Deterministic scale-free network: Barabási-Ravasz-Vicsek model

 Step n: Add two units of 3n−1 nodes each, identical to the network created in the previous iteration (step n−1), and connect each of the 2n bottom nodes of these two units to the root of the network.

 It has been analytically shown, that the degree distribution of this network asymptotically follows a power law with a degree exponent of ln(3)/ln(2).
 Iguchi and Yamada has shown that most of the important network statistics can be derived analytically in this model.

 Lu-Su-Guo model

-This model based on a binary tree exhibits both the scale-free property and the ultra small-world property (the average shorthest path increases more slowly than the logarithm of the number of nodes) for an arbitrary number of nodes.
+This model based on a binary tree exhibits both the scale-free property and the ultra small-world property (the average shortest path increases more slowly than the logarithm of the number of nodes) for an arbitrary number of nodes.

 Zhu-Yin-Zhao-Chai model

 The authors propose two models which exhibit the power law in the degree distribution while the average shortest path grows linearly with the number of nodes.
 This proves that not every scale-free network has the small-world property.
 One of their models shows that this can also be true in the absence of degree correlation.